Arthur Defensor Sr.: Political career

-Governor Arthur D. Defensor Sr. is the only chief executive of the Province of Iloilo who got elected six times in the office, a manifestation of the overwhelming support of the people of his leadership.
+Governor Arthur D. Defensor Sr. is the only chief executive of the province of Iloilo who got elected six times in the office, a manifestation of the overwhelming support of the people of his leadership.
 He was first elected in 1992, re-elected in 1995, and in 1998.
 After serving nine years as Congressman, he was again elected governor in 2010 and re-elected in 2013 and in 2016.

-His name has become synonymous with good governance while his extensive and distinguished political career has never been tarnished with accusations of wrongdoings and misconduct.
-Moreover, his long list of awards and citations conferred on him attests to his exemplary public service record.
+He has not been subject to accusations of wrongdoing or misconduct during his political career.
+Moreover, he has received a number of awards and citations for his public service.

 A brilliant lawyer, Defensor became the first Mayor of his hometown, Mina, at the young age of 26.
-When martial law was declared in 1972, he chose to concentrate on his law practice, becoming one of the most sought-after lawyers in the City and Province of Iloilo.
+When martial law was declared in 1972, he chose to concentrate on his law practice, becoming one of the most sought-after lawyers in the City and province of Iloilo.

 In 1984, he ran and won as an opposition Assemblyman in the Batasan Pambansa where he proved himself to be a champion of freedom and democracy.
 He became a leading critic of the dictatorship of Ferdinand Marcos, earning for him the admiration of his province mates.

 In 1986, after the People Power Revolution, he was appointed by President Corazon C. Aquino as Undersecretary of the Department of Education, Culture, and Sports.
 In 1989, he was appointed Commissioner of the Presidential Commission on Good Government (PCGG).

 The call to serve his kasimanwas was too strong for him to resist.
-He ran and won as Governor of the Province of Iloilo in 1992, a position he held for nine years.
+He ran and won as Governor of the province of Iloilo in 1992, a position he held for nine years.
 As chief executive, he gave top priority to reforestation, agricultural productivity programs, and infrastructure development.

-He worked hard for the realization of the Iloilo International Airport, obtaining funding from the Japan International Cooperation Agency (JICA).
-Likewise, the construction of the New Iloilo Provincial Capitolwas started during his term, a project that has become his legacy to his constituents.
-But more than for any of these, he is known for restoring his constituents’ faith in local governance by adhering to a policy of full transparency and accountability.
+He worked towards the realization of the Iloilo International Airport, obtaining funding from the Japan International Cooperation Agency (JICA).
+The construction of the new Iloilo Provincial Capitol also started during his term and came to represent his legacy to his constituents.